 Unlike diagnostic radiologists, who specialize in taking and evaluating images (including x-rays, MRI scans, and CT scans) for the purpose of diagnosing a condition, or radiation oncologists (who treat cancer by administering targeted doses of radiation), interventional neuroradiologists combine advanced three-dimensional imaging techniques with minimally invasive and/or endoscopic surgical procedures.
 INR specialists — radiologists as well as neurosurgeons with advanced training in radiology — can perform minimally invasive endoscopic techniques using high-tech imaging equipment to guide their work.

 At the Weill Cornell Medicine Brain and Spine Center, the Interventional Neuroradiology Program specializes in:

 - Minimally invasive approaches to cerebrovascular conditions such as aneurysms, arteriovenous malformations of the brain and spine, and stroke.

 - Vertebroplasty and kyphoplasty for the treatment of painful vertebral body fractures.

 - Pre-operative embolization to improve outcomes of surgery in brain and spinal tumors.

 - Intra-arterial chemotherapy of tumors of the eye (retinoblastoma), the brain, and the spine.

 - Treatment of superficial vascular malformations of the face and neck.

-Use our online form to request an appointment, or call one of the surgeons listed at right.
+Use our online form to request an appointment.